Disappearance of Michele Anne Harris: Dismissal of indictment

-But to guard against the possibility of this holding being reversed on appeal, Smith had reviewed the grand jury transcripts.
+To guard against the possibility of this holding being reversed on appeal, Smith had reviewed the grand jury transcripts.
 He agreed with Sgueglia that, while the facts alleged were legally sufficient, the indictment was defective and had to be dismissed.
-Testimony elicited from many of the 27 witnesses called included much inadmissible evidence: their opinions and speculation about the state of the Harrises' marriage, and Cal and Michele as people, parents and spouses; Cal's wealth and character and qualities as a businessperson and employer, and Michele's plans for after the divorce.
+Testimony elicited from many of the 27 witnesses called included a large amount of inadmissible evidence: their opinions and speculation about the state of the Harrises' marriage; Cal and Michele as people, parents and spouses; Cal's wealth, character and qualities as a businessperson and employer; and Michele's plans for after the divorce.
 One witness was even allowed to tell jurors whether he thought Cal had killed her.
 Cal's divorce attorney, among other witnesses, was also allowed to testify about many matters which did not fall under exceptions to the hearsay rule.
 Smith said this was all clearly intentional on the prosecutor's part.

 At one point, after assuring the grand jury that a witness they heard had taken and passed a lie detector test, a grand juror asked Keene if Cal had.
 The witness could not answer that question, but, Keene said, there was a "story" he could tell the grand jurors about that after the prosecutors were done presenting the case.
-"This alone,", wrote Smith, "is an error of such proportion as to require dismissal of the indictment by itself, even if no other errors occurred in the presentation."
+"This alone," wrote Smith, "is an error of such proportion as to require dismissal of the indictment by itself, even if no other errors occurred in the presentation."
 Later, during charging, the foreperson asked if there was "more to the story"; Keene said there were more witnesses but he thought the case legally sufficient for an indictment, an error which in a precedent case had led to the dismissal of the indictment.
 It therefore had to in this case as well, and, Smith added, would also have been sufficient.